Mikejo5000/vsts-docs-pr/docs/articles/migration-import.md

 |    VSTS - India South                           |    104.211.227.29   |
 |    VSTS - Canada Central                        |    52.237.19.6      |

-If you're planning on using the [preview](https://aka.ms/vstsimportpreview) feature to include Release Management data with your import, then you will need to grant Release Management access as well.
+If you're planning on using the [preview](https://aka.ms/vstsimportpreview) feature to include Release Management and Package Management data with your import, then you will need to grant both features access as well.

+**Release Management IPs**

 |    Service                                      |    IP               |
 |-------------------------------------------------|---------------------|